PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

 The full `chebi.owl` has includes the following annotations
 - `rdfs:label` (one per class)
 - `oboInOwl:hasExactSynonym` (possibly many)
-- `oboInOwl:hasRelatedSynonym` (possibly many)
+- `oboInOwl:hasRelatedSynonym` (possibly many, even as many as 50)
 - `owl:deprecated`
 - `obo:IAO_0000231`
     - 'has obsolescence reason'... always takes `obo:IAO_0000227` as it's object
 - `obo:IAO_0100001`
      - 'term replaced by' (possibly many)

-The synonyms always have a supporting axiom.
-They can assert a synonym type or a database cross reference.
-The data base cross references are sources or authorities, not the identifying values used by those third party authorities.
+For every synonym assertion, there will be a supporting axiom.
+The axioms can assert a synonym type or a database cross reference.
+The data base cross references are sources or authorities (like "KEGG"), not the identifying values used by those third party authorities (like "D00217").

 There are 46,351 IUPAC `ExactSynonym`s, which presumably would never match a DrOn `rdfs:label`

+Because ChEBI classes can have many related synonyms, and because some of the sources may not be very useful for mapping to DrOn, some triage might be beneficial.

 | ?eVsR                                                            | ?st                                               | ?dbxr                  | ?count |
 |------------------------------------------------------------------|---------------------------------------------------|------------------------|--------|